-Some recreationalists may visit Kingfish Bay but the applicant's contractors advise this is highly infrequent.
+Some recreationalists may visit inshore along Opihi Bay but the applicant contractors advise this is highly infrequent.

 The visual impact of the marine farm will not cause any significant alteration to the physical environment in what is essentially already a commercial marine farming area.
 Marine farming is consistent with the productive character of this part of Port Underwood.